Encouraging your children’s fantasies—and their future!

 Keep your thoughts positive.
 When life starts wearing us down (as it inevitably will from time to time), it’s easy to get sucked into doubt, fear, and even despair.
 Try holding a picture in your mind of a world that abounds with infinite, positive possibilities instead, and live your life according to those beliefs.

 Live your passion and encourage your kids to do the same.
 Let your children see you being determined, persistent, and responsible.

 Focus on what is good and right in your life.
-Despite its overuse, there’s much to be said for the benefits of an attitude of gratitude.
+Despite the expression’s overuse, there’s much to be said for the benefits of “an attitude of gratitude.”

 Keep an open mind to things that might otherwise sound unlikely.
 When you hear yourself thinking, “Oh, that’s ridiculous (or impossible),” try, “Well, why not?” instead.
 Help your kids set goals and identify ways to reach them.

 Rather than asking them to defend a dream, celebrate their ambition, their courage, and their imagination.
 Instead of telling them how they should achieve their goals, ask them what they need, what their plan involves, and what they are willing to do to reach their dreams.
 Remember that you don’t have to focus on failure to help them anticipate and manage setbacks.